Skip to main content

 Our Stroke Program has achieved many program milestones and successes during

 the past decade.
-USC Arcadia Hospital’s commitment to providing quality
+USC Arcadia Hospital’s commitment to providing

-Association and American Stroke Association.
+the American Heart Association and American Stroke Association.

-USC Arcadia Hospital has achieved 85 percent or higher adherence to all Get
+USC Arcadia Hospital has achieved 85 percent or higher adherence to all

-treating 85 percent of stroke patients with a clot-busting drug within
+of treating 85 percent of stroke patients with a clot-busting drug within

 60 minutes of arrival and meeting all stroke performance metrics.
 Methodist